What skills are children developing in Kindergarten? There’s a lot more happening than may meet the eye…

 Fine Motor Skills

 Throughout Kindergarten, children begin to gain proficient control over their small muscle movements and start to master tasks such as doing up buttons and using scissors to cut a variety of shapes.
 Children begin to refine their drawing and writing skills by copying letters, numbers and shapes, and manipulate small objects within their hands.
-Most importantly, children will demonstrate hand dominance, and utilise a tripod or quadrupod pencil grasp (where, for a tripod grip, the pencil is held between the tips of the thumb, index finger and middle finger).
+Most importantly, children will demonstrate hand dominance, and utilise a tripod or quadrupod pencil grip (where, for a tripod grip, the pencil is held between the tips of the thumb, index finger and middle finger).

 Gross Motor Skills